owncloud/ocis/docs/ocis/development/testing.md

 ### oCIS image to be tested (or: skip build and take existing image)

-By default the tests will be run against docker image built from your current working state of the oCIS repository.
+By default, the tests will be run against the docker image built from your current working state of the oCIS repository.
 For some purposes it might also be handy to use a oCIS image from Docker Hub.
 Therefore you can provide the optional flag `OCIS_IMAGE_TAG=...` which must contain an available docker tag of the [owncloud/ocis registry on Docker Hub](https://hub.docker.com/r/owncloud/ocis) (eg. 'latest').

 ```
 make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis OCIS_IMAGE_TAG=latest